boldflight/BibleConverter/test_EPUB/output/2sam.md

 ### David Is Anointed King Over Israel

 [1] All the tribes of Israel came to David at Hebron saying, “Look, we are your very flesh and blood!
 [2] In the past, when Saul was our king, you were the real leader in Israel.
-The Lord said to you, ‘You will shepherd my people Israel; you will rule over Israel.’”
+The **Lord** said to you, ‘You will shepherd my people Israel; you will rule over Israel.’”
-[3] When all the leaders of Israel came to the king at Hebron, King David made an agreement with them in Hebron before the Lord.
+[3] When all the leaders of Israel came to the king at Hebron, King David made an agreement with them in Hebron before the **Lord**.
 They designated David as king over Israel.
 [4] David was thirty years old when he began to reign and he reigned for forty years.
 [5] In Hebron he reigned over Judah for seven years and six months, and in Jerusalem he reigned for thirty-three years over all Israel and Judah.